-integrali-Size Marking.
+Marking for integral ECRS including ISOFIX connections.

+The marking shall be located on the part of the ECRS which includes the ISOFIX connectors.

-The following information shall be permanently visible to someone installing the Child Restraint System in a vehicle:
+One of the following information labels shall be permanently visible to someone installing the Enhanced Child Restraint System in a vehicle:

-The i-Size logo.
+i-Size ECRS : i-Size logo.
 The symbol shown below shall have minimum dimension of 25 x 25 mm and the pictogram shall contrast with the background.
 The pictogram shall be clearly visible either by means of contrasting colors or by adequate relief if it is molded or embossed;